 I don’t offer one-on-one instruction, but I do have a network of teachers I recommend: Hokai Sobol, Lama Rod Owens, Avi Craimer, Jude Star, Emily and Vincent Horn.
 My own teacher Shinzen Young – along with my friend Julianna Raye – train meditation coaches via their Unified Mindfulness teacher training program.
 A list of qualified Unified Mindfulness coaches can be found here.

-I recommend Insight Timer (free, many guided practices), and the two apps I write for: Ten Percent Happier (smartly curated and sane, plus the ability to talk to and receive support from a team of experienced instructors) and Calm (they work hard to live up to their name, with soothing soundscapes in addition to guided meditations).
+I recommend Insight Timer (free, many guided practices), and the two apps I write for: Calm (they work hard to live up to their name, with soothing soundscapes in addition to guided meditations), and Ten Percent Happier (smartly curated and sane, with monthly challenges to create momentum).
 I also recommend Shinzen and my friend Toby Sola’s app, Brightmind.
-More on apps here.
+And of course I create a free meditation every week on my Substack, which is also an app.